amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 100.65.10.8           24          99  18    2.21    2.63     3.30 mdi       -      elasticsearch-cdm-19ibb0br-3
 ```

-In this example I'll relocate shards from CDM-1 **elasticsearch-cdm-19ibb0br-1**, which has **100.65.8.8** IP
+In this example, I'll move shards from CDM-1 **elasticsearch-cdm-19ibb0br-1**, which has the IP address **100.65.8.8**

 ### Exclude CDM IP
-In order to move shards from idenfied elasticsearch cdm, you have to eclude its IP, in my case 100.65.8.8, but you need to change with your CDM' IP:
+To move shards from an identified elasticsearch CDM, you must exclude its IP, in my case 100.65.8.8, but you must change the IP of your CDM:
 ```bash
 $  oc exec ${ELKCDM} -c elasticsearch -- es_util --query=_cluster/settings?pretty -X PUT -d '{"transient":{"cluster.routing.allocation.exclude._ip": "100.65.8.8"}}'
 {